MAKES: About 1 cup

 1/2 cup extra virgin olive oil, or more

-Combine the parsley with a pinch of salt, the garlic, and about half the oil in a food processor or blender.
-Process, stopping to scrape down the sides of the container if necessary, and adding the rest of the oil gradually.
+Combine the basil with a pinch of salt, the garlic, the nuts, and about half the oil in a food processor or blender.
+Process, stopping to scrape down the sides of the container if necessary and adding the rest of the oil gradually.

 Add more oil if you prefer a thinner mixture.
 Store in the refrigerator for a week or two or in the freezer for several months.
 Stir in the Parmesan by hand just before serving.

 Pesto with Butter.
 Toss this with pasta or rice or use it as you would a compound butter; it’s really quite special: Blend in 2 tablespoons softened butter along with the last bit of oil (do not store this version).